 1. General Wedding Day Questions

 Have you ever heard those horror stories of a photographer who doesn’t show up on the wedding day.
 Ohmygosh I start to sweat even thinking about this.
 I always make sure my calendar is perfectly aligned but I also have the phone call so something like this never happens.
+I think this may be the most simple but also most important questions to ask for the wedding checklist.
 I just can’t imagine showing up on a wedding day without this info.
 So you should ask general wedding day questions like the wedding date and your expected coverage time for the wedding.
 Also, not only do I ask the date but also make sure I go over the day of the week as well, just so I never get this part messed up.

 2. Personal Info Questions

 This isn’t so much for the wedding day but also knowing addresses and other important info.
 Years from now you could still log into your form manager and have all the info in one place.
 Information like names, addresses, email addresses, phone numbers, etc. You need to be able to contact your clients on the day of and after the fact, to send information or products, and having this info in one place makes it so much easier.